 The following lemma is probably known, but we include a proof for the sake of the reader.

-\begin{lemma} Let $\Lambda$ be a finite dimensional algebra over an algebraically closed field.
+\begin{lemma} Let $\Lambda$ be a finite-dimensional algebra over an algebraically closed field.
 Let ${\cal C}$ be a full subcategory of $\Lambda\g\mod$, closed under direct summands and direct sums.
-Then, ${\cal C}$ can not be simultaneously tame and wild. \end{lemma}
+Then, the category ${\cal C}$ can not be simultaneously tame and wild. \end{lemma}